Architecture Overview

 Basic Airflow deployment

 This is the simplest deployment of Airflow, usually operated and managed on a single machine.
-Such a deployment usually uses the LocalExecutor, where the scheduler and the workers are in the same Python process and the DAG files are read directly from the local filesystem by the scheduler.
-The webserver runs on the same machine as the scheduler.
-There is no triggerer component, which means that task deferral is not possible.
+Such a deployment usually uses the LocalExecutor, where the scheduler and the workers are in the same Python process.
+The Dag processor runs on the same machine, reads Dag files from the Dag bundle and serializes them into the metadata database for the scheduler to read.
+The API server runs on the same machine as the scheduler.

 Such an installation typically does not separate user roles - deployment, configuration, operation, authoring and maintenance are all done by the same person and there are no security perimeters between the components.